m4r35n357/ODE-Playground/README.md

 for i in .5 0 -.5; do ./libad-test-dbg 10 $i 1e-15; ./libdual-test-dbg $i 1e-15; done
 ```
 #### Code coverage
-Creates web page summaries for both c and Python
+Creates a web page summary.
 ```
 ./coverage
 ```